isusanna25/PowerLicRec/README.md

 ---

-*Disclaimer: The information and recommendations provided in this repository are based on the analysis conducted up to September 2021.
+*Disclaimer: The information and recommendations provided in this repository are based on the analysis conducted up to March 2023.
 The landscape of open source licensing and the power industry may have evolved since then.*